Skip to main content

 What happens server-side:

-2. Overrides name with registry name if found
+2. Overrides name with registry name when found

-4. Generates legal text snapshot from latest tpa template in that language
+4. Snapshots legal text from the latest tpa template in the requested language

 Step 5: Add signatories → email goes out 📧